prvdmwrong/prvdmwrong/docs/index.md

     })
     ```

-Providers can `use()` other providers.
+Just specify another provider to use it.
 Prvd 'M Wrong will provide type-safety,
 autocomplete, and figure out a corresponding load order for you:

 === "Luau"